All I could think of was how beautiful you looked, even through the downpour.

 Your stance so regal, dark-gowned and full height in the wind-tossed high grass

-My heartbeat matched the the shimmering rhythm of the thick slashing rain, seeking to smash through the window glass, rolling thunder rattling the cottage as if laying flat in fear at the roar of unabated thunder, and I blinked hard and fast against the sizzling brightness of untethered lightning.
+My heartbeat matched the the shimmering rhythm of the thick slashing rain, seeking to smash through the window glass, and I blinked hard and fast against the sizzling brightness of untethered lightning.